ultimate-ide/meteor-ultimate-models/README.md

 ## How to use?
 ```
-Stripe = function Order() {};
+StripeCharge = function StripeCharge() {};

-Stripe.extends(UltimateClass, {
+StripeCharge.extends(UltimateClass, {
-	charge: function() {}
+	create: function() {}
 });

 Order = function Order() {};

-Order.modelExtends(UltimateModel, 'orders', { //'Orders' collection will be created an object in the global scope
+Order.modelExtends(UltimateModel, 'orders', { //'Orders' collection will be created as an object in the global scope
 	getPrice: function() {}
 });
 ```

 ### API
 Explore it.
 Start with `lib/model/ultimate_model.js` since most of you will start with the goal of a better implementation for models generated from `collection._transform`.
+But there's a lot A LOT more, which we'll soon document.

 Ok, let me give you some examples (VERY OUTDATED!):